Low-Stress Built-Up Handles: 2 Ways

 Adapt These Types Of Utensils With Built-Up Handles

 Occupational therapists often recommend adaptive built up handles to help clients gain independence and comfort while reducing pain and fatigue of the joints in the hand.
-This type of adaptive equipment can be used with everyday items such as:
+This type of assistive technology can be used with everyday items such as:

 • Feeding utensils such as spoons, forks, and knives